nelsonmorais/azure-iot/README.md

   - VM_EDGE_ADMIN_PASS
 - `variables.azcli`: All the variables needed to run this script, values can be adjusted as needed on this file
 - `vnets.azcli`: Creates the VNets (see more info below)
+- `dns.azcli`: Creates the Private DNS Zones and links them to the VNets
 - `bastion.azcli`: Creates the Bastion to provide access to the VM(s)
-- `acr.azcli`: Creates the Azure Container Registry, ACR Private Endpoint
+- `acr.azcli`: Creates the Azure Container Registry
 - `acr-push-images`: Pulls / Tag / Pushes the docker images from public registeries to the ACR created here, the images are used by the IoT Edge simulator device
-- `iothub.azcli`: Creates the Azure IoT Hub, IoTHub Private Endpoint, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes to a storage account and to the built-in events endpoint
+- `iothub.azcli`: Creates the Azure IoT Hub, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes to a storage account and to the built-in events endpoint
-- `dps.azcli`: Creates the Azure Device Provisioning Service, DPS Private Endpoint, configures the linked Iot Hub and sets up an Enrollment Group
+- `dps.azcli`: Creates the Azure Device Provisioning Service, configures the linked Iot Hub and sets up an Enrollment Group
+- `disable-public-traffic.azcli`: Creates Private Endpoints for ACR, IoT Hub, DPS and storage accounts, adds private DNS Zones A records and disables public access for ACR, IoT Hub, DPS and storage accounts
+- `tsi.azcli`: Creates the Time Series Insigths, TSI storage account, configures the IoT Hub consumer group for TSI and adds the IoT Hub as an event source for TSI
 - `vm-edge-simulator.azcli`: Creates the VM to simulate the IoT Edge device
-- `tsi.azcli`: Creates the Time Series Insigths, configures the IoT Hub consumer group for TSI and adds the IoT Hub as an event source for TSI

 ## Other files details
 - `readme.md`: This file